florentpoujol/PHP-Standard-Components/doc/querybuilder.md

 $query->where("field = value");
 ```

-For convenience, you can also use the following helpers:
+You can also use the following helpers:
 - `whereNull($field)` / `whereNotNull($field)`
 - `whereBetween($field, $min, $max)` / `whereNotBetween($field, $min, $max)`
 - `whereIn($field, $values)` / `whereNotIn($field, $values)`